Dynamic image analysis is a perfect method, if the particle size of powders and information about their shape needs to be determined.

 Using this strategy, a sample particle is available only once for analysis.
 In order to avoid possible segregation tendencies influencing the result, the entire sample amount which was added to the feed system may need to be processed, particularly for samples having a broad particle size range.
 Particles of sizes from approximately 20 µm up to approximately 20 mm can be measured in dry measuring.

 To provide statistically dependable measurements, sufficient amounts of material must be used, but care must be taken to avoid unnecessary wastage of storage space and time.
 A good sample division needs to be performed to avoid problems with analysis amounts that are too large.

 For instance, a FRITSCH Rotary Cone Sample Divider LABORETTE 27 can divide a large overall sample amount into many small individual samples with identical representative particle size spectrums.

 Good sample division is more important for a wet measurement than for a dry one.
-When a closed liquid circuit with a total volume of approximately 500 ml, is pumped continuously through a measuring cell, the necessary sample amount will be less when compared to that obtained with a dry measurement.
+When a closed liquid circuit with a variable suspension volume between 150 ml and 500 ml is pumped continuously through a measuring cell, the necessary sample amount will be less when compared to that obtained with a dry measurement.

 However, the upper measuring limit is determined by the geometry of the measuring cell during the wet measurement.
-Particles of approximately 20 µm up to 2.8 mm can be measured with the wet measuring unit of the ANALYSETE 28 ImageSizer.
+Particles of approximately 5 µm up to 3 mm can be measured with the wet measuring unit of the ANALYSETTE 28 ImageSizer.